Preimplantation genetic screening can help you make informed decisions about fertility

 - At the reference lab, embryologists count the number of chromosomes in each sample.
 Most humans have a total of 23 pairs of chromosomes.
 If an embryo has too many or too few chromosomes, it may have chromosomal problems.

-How preimplantation genetic testing is used
+How screening is used

-PGT is used to screen embryos to ensure each one contains the correct number of chromosomes, but it cannot detect specific genetic disorders.
+PGS is used to screen embryos to ensure each one contains the correct number of chromosomes, but it cannot detect specific genetic disorders.

-By utilizing preimplantation genetic testing, our Nashville fertility clinic is better equipped to determine which embryos are genetically normal, helping to prevent the transfer of embryos that have a higher likelihood of resulting in a variety of problems.
+By utilizing preimplantation genetic screening, our Nashville fertility clinic is better equipped to determine which embryos are genetically normal, helping to prevent the transfer of embryos that have a higher likelihood of resulting in a variety of problems.

 - Implantation failure